th3hack3rwiz/th3hack3rwiz/README.md

 - 🔭 I’m currently working as ... a Cyber Threat Intelligence Analyst
 - 🌱 I’m currently learning about ...
 Threat Intelligence Lifecycle!
 - 👯 I’m looking to collaborate with ...
 AI developers.
-- 🤔 I’m looking for help with ... integrating AI to create a product.
+- 🤔 I’m looking for help with ... integrating AI to create a cybersecurity product.
 - 💬 Ask me about ...
 Anything related to cybersecurity
 - 📫 How to reach me at: ...
 Twitter: [th3hack3rwiz](https://twitter.com/th3hack3rwiz)
 - 😄 Pronouns: ...
 He/Him